This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 Now that you have your box, your label, and your thank you note just put it all together.
 If your product is breakable or may get damaged by rain I usually add bubble wrap or put it in a plastic ziplock type bag to protect it.

-Tape the label to the box and bring your box to the post office, give it to your mailman or put it right in the blue mailbox.
+Tape the pre-addressed label you printed right from Poshmark to the box and bring your box to the post office, give it to your mailman or put it right in the blue mailbox.
 That’s it!

 Thank You Stickers (You can get a pack of 500 for less than $8)